Product launches – it’s a topic that means a lot to just about everyone who’s running a business.

 - Step 1 – Pick two dates: Cart Open and Cart Close.
 The time in between these dates is your launch window.
 You will write an email for both the open and close dates.

 - Step 2 – Pick a third date a little while before the Open Cart Date.
 This is your Pre-Launch Window.
 You’ll be writing an email for the first day of Pre-Launch as well.

 - Step 3 – Populate your pre-launch window with the emails you’ll be sending to your list.
 Your goal with these emails is to build excitement and get people engaged and excited about what you’re doing.

 - Step 4 – Populate your launch window with the emails you’ll be sending between the cart opening and the cart closing.

 - You want to reach out to people during your pre-launch and launch windows as many times as possible – as long as you have a good reason to do so.
 That means news, updates, FAQs, and case studies are all appropriate, but messages saying “Don’t forget to buy my thing!” are not.

 - Make a point of split-testing your emails and opt-ins so that you learn what works best for your audience.

 - Yep.
 That’s actually it.

-Have you run a launch before?
+Have you ever done a new product launch?
 What did you find worked well for you, and what didn’t?